Skip to Content

 • I would avoid doing this on the counter, I usually place an old wooden chopping board on a hard durable surface(the floor should be fine).

-• Use the cleaver to whack down hard to separate in half and then into four pieces.
+• Use the cleaver to whack down hard to separate it in half and then into four pieces.

-• I found it difficult to cut through it even with a cleaver. should this happen, use a pestle to hit over the blunt side of the cleaver which will apply more energy for the knife to cut through the raw mango seed.
+• I found it difficult to cut through it even with a cleaver. should this happen, use a pestle to hit the blunt side of the cleaver which will apply more energy for the knife to cut through the raw mango seed.

 • Once you cut each mango into four parts, dig out the seeds and then peel off the skin.